annaritz/pathway-connectivity/README.md

   --string_channels     run STRING channel assessment.
   ```
 Refer to the `README.md` files for more commands to generate data, run experiments, etc.

+### Developer Notes

+- We need to put this in a virtual environment or dockerize it.
+- TravisCI testing fails for the hypergraph algorithms library (halp).
+However, the `annabranch` branch (which includes tests for B-Relaxation Distance) have all unit tests passing.
+- There are two places where we describe PaxTools and downloading the JAR (src/BioPAXSTREAM and src/hypergraph_code/hypergraph_parser).Further, there are two versions of the JAR file needed.
+Combine this (or better yet wrap it into an easy install script).
+- `src/BioPAXSTREAM/` code still has some hard-coded lines in it.
+Currently users are instructed to replace these lines; they should be put in a command-line-argument.
+- The `hypergraph/` directory at the top level is out of place (for historical reasons).
+It needs to be movable and other scripts shouldn't have it hard-coded.

+#### Developer Log
+_Aug 2019:_ Full dependencies, code for generating _almost_ all pathway representations (hypergraphs, bipartite graphs, compound graphs, and directed graphs) are now here.
+Third-party datasets are also documented.
+Email Anna with any questions.

+_May 2019:_ This repo is still a little rough, Anna plans to refactor code and update instructions for data acquisition and processing in the next few weeks.
+Email her if you have questions.